Basanta Kumar Mallik

-Basanta Kumar Mallik (1879–1958) was a Bengali tutor, author and philosopher.
-He spent two extended periods in England, and is known for his influence in the 1920s on the poet Robert Graves.
-Mallik used as his family name derives from an honorific given by the Moghul Empire, and he preferred not to use it.
+Basanta Kumar Mallik (27 May 1879 – 9 December 1958) was a Bengali tutor, author and philosopher.
+He spent two extended periods in Britain, and is known for his influence in the 1920s on the poet Robert Graves.
+Mallik, his family name, derives from an honorific given by the Moghul Empire, and he preferred not to use it.

 Early life

-He was the son of Srihari Kumar Mallik, an East India Railway employee, born at Jamalpur in Bihar on 27 May 1879.
+He was the son of Srihari Kumar Mallik, an East India Railway employee, and was born at Jamalpur in Bihar.
 The family moved to Halisahar in West Bengal when he was still young.
 His father had a drinking problem, and died in 1888.
 His mother, with her mother-in-law and the other children, then moved back to Meherpur, the family home.
 Robert Graves gave a version of Srihari's death: he was a Christian convert who gave up Hindu dietary practices, wrecking his health.

 After attending the Meherpur high school, Basanta Kumar Mallik went to the General Assembly's Institution in 1896.
-In Calcutta he encountered William Spence Urquhart, from 1902 teaching at Duff College, who became a friend.
-After some family troubles, he gained a B.A. degree in Mental and Moral Philosophy in 1902, having gone through an arranged marriage in 1900 in Hazaribagh which came to nothing.
-He took an M.A. degree in Philosophy at Presidency College, Calcutta in 1903.
-For the next few years he divided his time between a tutoring job in Chitpur Road, Calcutta and Hazaribagh.
+In Calcutta he encountered William Spence Urquhart, a teacher at Duff College after 1902; Urquhart became a friend.
+After some family troubles, Mallik gained a B.A. degree in Mental and Moral Philosophy in 1902, having gone through an arranged marriage in 1900 in Hazaribagh which came to nothing.
+He took an M.A. degree in Philosophy at Presidency College, Calcutta, in 1903.
+For the next few years he divided his time between a tutoring job in Chitpur Road, Calcutta, and Hazaribagh.
 He took on posts as warden of student hostels, befriended Kali Nath Roy and visited Varanasi in 1907.

-In 1908 a recommendation by a friend gained Mallik a position as tutor to Kaiser Shumsher Jung Bahadur Rana, son of Chandra Shumsher Jung Bahadur Rana, Prime Minister of Nepal with title Maharaja.
+In 1908 a recommendation by a friend gained Mallik a position as tutor to Kaiser Shumsher Jung Bahadur Rana, son of Chandra Shumsher Jung Bahadur Rana, Prime Minister of Nepal, who held the title of Maharaja.
 Kaiser, who later became a bibliophile, visited the United Kingdom with his father that year.
 He was the third son, born in 1892, and his mother had died in 1905.
 He had been a student at the Durbar High School.
 In 1907 he was given a position in the Foreign Imports Department.
 Mallik had been chosen after Kaiser's current tutor consulted the principal of the Durbar High School, and joined the court in Kathmandu in May 1909, meeting Kaiser who was camping with his father in the Gokarna reserve.
 He shortly took on responsibility for another of the sons, and started to work under the Foreign Secretary.
 He was involved in preliminary discussion of what became the Nepal–Britain Treaty of 1923, the long-term goal of Chandra Shumsher's diplomacy.

-Life in Kathmandu near the Pashupatinath Temple suited Mallik.
-But Chandra Shumsher was able to arrange for his admission to Exeter College, Oxford through Lord Curzon, to read law.
+Life in Kathmandu near the Pashupatinath Temple suited Mallik, but Chandra Shumsher was able, through Lord Curzon, to arrange for his admission to Exeter College, Oxford, to read law.